nothingstopsme/AX88179_178A_Linux_Driver/README.md

 * the same host + the same extention cable + at high speed (usb 2.0) => worked
 * the same host + the same extention cable + at super speed + replacing the attached cable to the device with one of good shielding (Yes, I did resoldering) => worked

-suggests that for having a more stable device it would be better to remove potential sources of noise by:
+suggests that for having your device run more stably one might consider remove potential sources of noise by:
 * Plugging it directly to a host socket, or
 * Using a quality extension cable (as short as possible) if you really need it.